grafana/mimir/docs/sources/guides/shuffle-sharding.md

 #### Rollout strategy

-If you're running a Cortex cluster with shuffle-sharding disabled and you want to enable it for ingesters, the following rollout strategy should be used to avoid missing querying any time-series in the ingesters memory:
+If you’re running a Grafana Mimir cluster with shuffle sharding disabled, and you want to enable it for ingesters, use the following rollout strategy to avoid missing querying any time-series in the ingesters memory:

 1. Enable ingesters shuffle-sharding on the **write path**
 2. **Wait** at least `-querier.shuffle-sharding-ingesters-lookback-period` time